andiweli/gamestick-assets/README.md

-# gamestick-assets
+# Playjam GameStick Assets
-Assets like images and META data for several Playjam GameStick games
+Assets such as images or metadata from Playjam GameStick games

+These files are intended for use in the [GameStick Fans project](https://codeberg.org/gamestick-fans).